manjotmb20/Rdatasets/doc/Stat2Data/rst/CAFE.rst

 Format
 ~~~~~~

-A dataset with 100 observations on the following 7 variables.
+A data frame with 100 observations on the following 7 variables.

 +-----------------------------------+-----------------------------------+
 | ``Senator``                       | Senator's name                    |